This article may contain one or more independently chosen Amazon affiliate links. See full disclosure.

 If you use crunchy corn taco shells, such as Old El Paso or Ortega to make tacos at home, the instructions will tell you to heat them in the oven for around five minutes.
 This is done to crisp and freshen them up.
 So, you lay them on a baking sheet, heat them, and to your dismay, you pull them out five minutes later and the shells have closed up so that you can’t get the filling inside!
 Surprisingly, I’ve read all sorts of strange and precious rules on how to heat up taco shells.
 Taco shells are not an ancient culinary tradition with hundreds of years of attached lore.
 They are a strictly American thing.
 It doesn’t matter how you heat them!
 But it does matter if they close up and you can’t really use them.

-How to Heat Keep Taco Shells From Closing Up
+The Overlap Method: How to Keep Hard Taco Shells from Closing

 The solution is simple.
 When you get the taco shells out of the box, you will find that they are placed one inside the other, in an overlapping fashion, to save room (and to make the whole thing more resilient and less prone to breakage).